A Reinforcement Learning Approach in Multi-Phase Second-Price Auction Design: Omitted Proof in sec:unknownF

 \begin{lemma} Given $t \in \mathbb N$, let $m_1, m_2, \dotsc, m_t$ be real-valued independent and identically distributed random variables with cumulative distribution function $F(\cdot)$.
 Let $\hat F_t(\cdot)$ denote the associated empirical distribution function defined by $\hat F_t(x)=\frac{1}{t}\sum_{i=1}^t \mathbf{1}_{\{m_i\le x\}}$ where $x\in \mathbb{R}$.
 Then with probability $1-\delta$, it holds

 \end{lemma}

-Now, similar to the methodology in \Cref{sec:proofknownf}, we state the following lemmas parallelly.
+Now, similar to the methodology in \Cref{sec:proofknownf}, we state the following lemmas in parallel.

-\begin{lemma} Under \Cref{assumption:linearmdp} about linear MDP, it holds that the number of episodes of buffer is not larger than $C_{9} H\log^2 K$.
+\begin{lemma} Under \Cref{assumption:linearmdp} about linear MDP, it holds that the number of buffer episodes is not larger than $C_{9} H\log^2 K$.
 Then, the number of corresponding steps is not larger than $C_{9} H^2\log^2 K$, where $C_{9}$ is a constant that only depends on $d$ and $\lambda$. \end{lemma}

 Recall that when market noise distribution is unknown, we implement \Cref{algo:simulation} to generate $\tilde q$ and we use $\tilde q$ to estimate $\theta$ instead of $q$.
 Therefore, $\mathtt{L}$ there considers simulation outcome $\tilde q$ rather than real outcome $q$.
-We formalize the definition of ${\mathtt{L}}$ there as follows and we use $\tilde \rho$ to represent reserve price in \Cref{algo:simulation}.
+We formalize the definition of ${\mathtt{L}}$ there as follows, and we use $\tilde \rho$ to represent the reserve price in \Cref{algo:simulation}.

 \begin{lemma} With probability at least $1-\delta$, it holds that for any given $i$, $h$

 where $C_3$ is defined in \Cref{overbid} and $C_{10}$ is a constant independent of $K$ and $H$. \end{lemma}

 \begin{lemma} We use $\theta_{ih}^*$ to denote the true parameter and $\hat \theta_{ih}$ to represent the outcome from \Cref{algo:Fandthetahat} in episode $\mathtt{buffer.e} (\tilde{k})$.
 Therefore, under \Cref{assumptionf} and \Cref{assumptionfdiff}, for any $i$ and $h$, it holds the following union bound that $C_{11}$ is a constant and